Jacobaea vulgaris: Description

 Pollination is by a wide range of bees, flies and moths and butterflies.
 Over a season, one plant may produce 2,000 to 2,500 yellow flowers in 20- to 60-headed, flat-topped corymbs.
-The achenes have dandelion-like groups of prickly hairs called pappuses, which help seed dispersal by the wind.Ragwort - Control and removal advice by The Donkey Sanctuary The number of seeds produced may be as large as 75,000 to 120,000, although in its native range in Eurasia very few of these would grow into new plants and research has shown that most seeds do not travel a great distance from the parent plant.
+The achenes have dandelion-like groups of prickly hairs called pappuses, which help seed dispersal by the wind.
+The number of seeds produced may be as large as 75,000 to 120,000, although in its native range in Eurasia very few of these would grow into new plants and research has shown that most seeds do not travel a great distance from the parent plant.